-Scholars have responded to the need for research on illegal harvest with a growing body of criminological research (e.g. Gibbs et al. 2010; Wellsmith 2011; White 2014).
-Much of this work focuses on three broad thematic areas: categorizing the crime, profiling the poacher and determining drivers of deviance (von Essen et al. 2014).
-Most studies presume illegal harvest is driven by utility-maximization, and decisions emerge from weighing costs of sanctions against the benefits of illegal harvest (Clarke and Cornish 2001; Sethi and Hilborn 2008; Messer 2010; Kahler and Gore 2012; Ayling 2013).
-When illegal harvest behaviours appear irrational through the lens of utility-maximization, scholars have turned to norm or trust theories (Boonstra and Bach Dang 2010), unaccounted goods, such as social status (Bird et al. 2001), responses to environmental injustices (Lynch and Stretesky 2003) and recently resistance to colonialism (von Essen et al. 2015; Peterson et al. 2016; Wall and McClanahan 2016).
-In extreme versions of the latter, scholars suggest colonial governance may criminalize traditional harvesting, with 'deviants' never deviating from traditional practices.
+Scholars have responded to the need for research on illegal harvest with a growing body of criminological research (e.g. Gibbs et al., 2010, Wellsmith, 2011, White, 2014).
+Much of this work focuses on three broad thematic areas: categorizing the crime, profiling the poacher, and determining drivers of deviance (von Essen et al., 2014).
+Most studies presume illegal harvest is driven by utility-maximization, and decisions emerge from weighing costs of sanctions against the benefits of illegal harvest (Ayling, 2013, Clarke & Cornish, 2001, Kahler & Gore, 2012, Messer, 2010, Sethi & Hilborn, 2008).
+When illegal harvest behaviors appear irrational through the lens of utility-maximization, scholars have turned to norm or trust theories (Boonstra & Bach Dang, 2010), unaccounted goods, such as social status (Bird et al., 2001), responses to environmental injustices (Lynch and Stretesky, 2003) and recently resistance to colonialism (XXXX, 2016, Wall and McClanahan, 2016, Von Essen et al., 2015).
+In extreme versions of the latter, scholars suggest colonial governance may criminalize traditional harvesting, with "deviants" never deviating from traditional practices.

-Relatively few studies have focused on how colonial governance shapes illegal harvest of wildlife resources despite the profound ways it has influenced establishment of protected areas, conservation regulations, militarized policing and definition of legitimate resource users.
-Colonialism has undeniably shaped illegal harvest of wildlife resources in many regions including Asia, Africa and Central America (Mkumbukwa 2008; Davis and Ruddle 2012; Liles et al. 2014; Peterson et al. 2016; Wall and McClanahan 2016).
-Further, colonialism can refer to contexts where people have not personally been subjected to colonial rule, but are required to accept western 'concepts of nature' (Ramutsindela 2004) and associated governance structures.
-This interpretation of colonialism frames protected areas as reliant on neo-liberal economic hegemony (Brockington and Igoe 2006; West et al. 2006; Igoe and Brockington 2007; Brockington et al. 2008) and highlights how colonialism can operate as a ubiquitous and current form of marine resource governance, rather than assuming it must be historical.
-Similarly, colonial governance often converts marine resources into alienable property (i.e. commodification, even if it is property of the state), and establishes stronger state control to secure property and entitlements to it (i.e. commercialization).
+Relatively few studies have focused on how colonial governance shapes illegal harvest of wildlife resources despite the profound ways it has influenced establishment of protected areas, conservation regulations, militarized policing, and definition of legitimate resource users.
+Colonialism has undeniably shaped illegal harvest of wildlife resources in many regions including Asia, Africa, and Central America (XXXX, 2016, Wall & McClanahan, 2016; Davis & Ruddle, 2012, Liles et al., 2014, Mkumbukwa, 2008).
+Further, colonialism can refer to contexts where people have not personally been subjected to colonial rule, but are required to accept western "concepts of nature" (Ramutsindela, 2004) and associated governance structures.
+This interpretation of colonialism frames protected areas as reliant on neoliberal economic hegemony1 (Brockington et al., 2008, Brockington & Igoe, 2006, Igoe & Brockington, 2007, West et al., 2006) and highlights how colonialism can operate as a ubiquitous and current form of marine resource governance, rather than assuming it must be historical.
+Similarly, colonial governance often converts marine resources into alienable property (i.e., commodification, even if it is property of the state), and establishes stronger state control to secure property and entitlements to it (i.e., commercialization).
 Refusing to take into account how and why indigenous peoples became poachers or criminals eliminates opportunities to address wildlife crime (McClanahan and Wall 2016).
-Given the potentially profound impacts of colonial governance on the context of illegal harvest of wildlife resources (Peterson et al. 2016), scholars have called for research exploring the phenomenon through theoretical lenses critical of colonialism including governmentality, treadmill of production and ecological Marxism (MacDonald 2005; Lynch et al. 2013).
+Given the potentially profound impacts of colonial governance on the context of illegal harvest of wildlife resources (XXXX, 2016), scholars have called for research exploring the phenomenon through theoretical lenses critical of colonialism including governmentality, treadmill of production, and ecological Marxism (Lynch et al., 2013, MacDonald, 2005).